Holyhbsun/CS474-HW3/README.md

-# CS474-HW2
+# CS474-HW3
-CS474 HW2 fuzzy logic expansion
+CS474 HW3 fuzzy logic expansion with partial evaluation and conditional constructs.

-This project contains the new features required for CS474 HW2.
+This project contains the new features required for CS474 HW3, including partial evaluation, and conditional functions including GREATER_EQUAL, GREATER_EQUAL_SET, IFTRUE, and ELSERUN.
 The report.docx include the detail explanation of the implementation and the semantics of this DSL.

 ## Installation